Technological Entrepreneurship and Territorial Development: Evidence from Urban Ecosystems in Latin America

 How to Cite

-Hurtado Penagos, N. (2021).
+Hurtado Penagos, N. (2025).
 Technological Entrepreneurship and Territorial Development: Evidence from Urban Ecosystems in Latin America.
-IJMSOR: International Journal of Management Science & Operation Research, 10(1), 57-72.
-Retrieved from https://ijmsoridi.com/index.php/ijmsor/article/view/135
+International Journal of Management Science and Operations Research, 10(1), 57-72. https://doi.org/10.17981/ijmsor.v10i1.135